anthonyxiang1/hexadoku-solver/README.md

 # Hexadoku Solver

-JavaFX GUI app used to solve a 16 by 16 board of the classic puzzle game [sudoku](https://en.wikipedia.org/wiki/Sudoku)
+JavaFX GUI app used to solve a 16 by 16 board variation of the classic 9 by 9 puzzle game [Sudoku](https://en.wikipedia.org/wiki/Sudoku).

+## Inspiration/Description

+Sudoku is fun and all but...
+16 by 16 is a bit too time consuming.
+Using a recursive backtracking algorithm, this app can solve all solvable hexadoku boards given the initial board!

 ## Usage